Police reviewing traffic stop in which officer drew gun

-DOVER, Del. — Delaware State Police say they are reviewing a traffic stop in which a trooper is seen on cell phone video pulling a gun on the driver.
+DOVER, Del. — Delaware State Police say they’re reviewing a traffic stop in which a trooper is seen on cellphone video pulling a gun on the driver.

 Forty-year-old Mack Buckley of Lincoln captured the Feb.
 14 encounter on video and posted it on Facebook.